 In contemplating these developments, however, commendable as they are, observers of our Guyana tourism prospects are also noting that as the public and private sectors combine to pull the tourism cart uphill there are conditions in the country, beyond the remit of the Tourism Ministry, operating like millstones at the back of the cart.

 First on the list is the degraded state of our environment into which we are working to attract visitors.
 Undoubtedly, people outside Guyana are impressed by the various videos and articles about the country’s stunning landscape with its mountains and rivers and waterfalls, and by our unique nature environment of animals and birds.
 That kind of publicity, increasingly seen on the internet, often at little cost to us, will certainly put the country on the radar of visitors as a potential destination; it constitutes a very positive pull.
-However, persons using that …..To continue reading, login or subscribe now.
+However, persons using that very internet are also seeing in other online presentations, that Guyana, and Georgetown in particular, is a place of rampant litter and bad sanitation; that our roadways are unsafe; that street crime is common.
+Potential visitors from North America or Europe, intrigued by the nature videos, are looking more closely and seeing, even in our daily newspapers, the shocking pictures of garbage-strewn parapets in our towns, incidents of crime and of unsafe infrastructure, and daily examples of malfunctioning facilities.
+For the international traveller, such a picture is simply abhorrent; that negative push cancels out the positive pull.